How We Work

 Equipment or devices that can help someone do things they can’t do because of a disability, or may help them do things more easily or safely.

-Qualified Noah’s Ark staff can guide or prescribe assistive technology (AT) and equipment.
-Read more in our resource on AT
+Qualified Noah’s Ark professionals can guide or prescribe assistive technology (AT) and equipment.
+Read more in our resource on AT.

 -

 Yes!
-We are running a variety of activities over the September school holidays.
+We run a variety of activities over the school holidays.
 Check our Group Therapy Programs page for more information and to register.